-The surface solar irradiance for the full-sky situation (G) is given by, where Gclr is the clear-sky surface solar irradiance calculated using the MAGIC algorithm (Mueller et al., 2004, 2009).
-The MAGIC algorithm is based on radiative transfer model calculations, following a look-up-table (LUT) approach.
+The surface solar irradiance for the full-sky situation (G) is given by, where $G{clr}$ is the clear-sky surface solar irradiance calculated using the MAGIC algorithm (Mueller et al., 2004, 2009).
+The MAGIC algorithm is based on radiative transfer model calculations, following a look-up table (LUT) approach.
 The MAGIC algorithm includes a basic clear-sky LUT, surface albedo map, water vapor climatology and aerosol climatology.
 The basic clear-sky LUT consists of radiative transfer model (RTM) results for aerosols with different aerosol optical thickness, single scattering albedo, and asymmetry parameter values.
-Fixed values for water vapor, ozone and surface albedo have been used for the calculation of the basis LUT: 15 kg m-2 for water vapor column, 345 DU of ozone, and a broadband surface albedo of 0.2.
+Fixed values for water vapor, ozone and surface albedo have been used for the calculation of the basis LUT: $15 \text{ kg m}^{-2}$ for water vapor column, 345 DU of ozone, and a broadband surface albedo of 0.2.
 The effect of the solar zenith angle on the transmission, hence the surface solar irradiance, is considered by the use of the Modified Lambert-Beer (MLB) function.
-The effects of variations in water vapor and surface albedo with respect to the fixed values used in the calculation of the basis LUT are corrected using the correction formulas and parameterizations.
+The effects of variations in water vapor and surface albedo with respect to the fixed values used in the calculation of the basis LUT are corrected using correction formulas and parameterizations (Mueller et al., 2009).
+The variation of ozone column amount is not taken into account.
 The applied parameterizations have been derived by RTM calculations and are in line with explicit RTM results.
-The aerosol, water vapor and broadband surface albedo climatology databases in the MAGIC algorithm can be updated without changing the basic LUT and the code.
-The MAGIC algorithm is fast, robust and suitable for operational applications.
+The aerosol, water vapor and broadband surface albedo climatology databases in the MAGIC algorithm can be updated without changing the basis LUT and the code.